What are allergies?

 Does everyone get allergies?

 No. Most allergies are inherited, which means they are passed on to children by their parents.
 People inherit a tendency to be allergic, although not to any specific allergen.
-If a child develops an allergy, it is very likely that at least one of his or her parents has allergies.
+If your child develops an allergy, it is very likely that you or your partner has allergies.

 How common are allergies?

-More than 50 million Americans (1 in 6) suffer from all types of allergies, including indoor/outdoor allergies, food and drug, latex, insect, skin and eye allergies.
-The number of people who have allergies continues to increase across all ages, sex, and racial groups.
+More than 50 million Americans (1 in 6) experience all types of allergies, including indoor/outdoor allergies, food and drug, latex, insect, skin and eye allergies.
+The number of people who have allergies continues to increase across all ages, sex and racial groups.

 What are the symptoms of allergies?

-Allergy symptoms can be classified as mild, moderate, or severe:
+Allergy symptoms are classified as mild, moderate or severe:

-- Mild reactions include local symptoms (affecting a specific area of the body) such as a rash or hives; itchiness, watery/red eyes, hay fever, and runny nose.
-Mild reactions do not spread to other parts of the body.
+- Mild reactions include local symptoms (affecting a specific area of your body) such as a rash or hives, itchiness, watery/red eyes, hay fever and runny nose.
+Mild reactions do not spread to other parts of your body.

-- Moderate reactions include symptoms that spread to other parts of the body.
-Symptoms may include itchiness, hives, and/or swelling, and trouble breathing.
+- Moderate reactions include symptoms that spread to other parts of your body.
+Symptoms may include itchiness, hives, and/or swelling and trouble breathing.

-- A severe allergic reaction, known as anaphylaxis, is a rare, life-threatening emergency in which the body's response to the allergen is sudden and affects the whole body.
-Anaphylaxis may begin with severe itching of the eyes or face.
-Within minutes, more serious symptoms appear, including throat swelling (which could cause problems with swallowing and breathing); abdominal pain; cramps; vomiting; diarrhea; hives; and swelling (angioedema).
-The person may also have mental confusion or dizziness, since anaphylaxis may cause a drop in blood pressure.
+- A severe allergic reaction, known as anaphylaxis, is a rare, life-threatening emergency in which your body’s response to the allergen is sudden and affects the whole body.
+Anaphylaxis may begin with severe itching of your eyes or face.
+Within minutes, more serious symptoms appear, including throat swelling (which could cause problems with swallowing and breathing), abdominal pain, cramps, vomiting, diarrhea, hives and swelling (angioedema).
+You may also have mental confusion or dizziness, since anaphylaxis may cause a drop in blood pressure.